Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-Massey University’s Postgraduate Diploma in Construction gives you the opportunity to join the pathway to in-depth research at a masters level.
+Massey University’s Postgraduate Diploma in Construction (Quantity Surveying) is a pathway to in-depth research at a master's level.

 This is one of the first construction-focused management programmes in New Zealand.
 It will provide you with the advanced skills and knowledge required of senior quantity surveyors and commercial managers.